chaeyeonlee07/chaeyeonlee07/README.md

 <ul>
 <li> Separating Financial Fact from Opinion using Bidirectional Encoder Representations from Transformers (BERT) project won <strong>Ribbon of Excellence</strong> among 144 projects for 2023 Spring Data Discovery Program!
 The award recongizes a team that submits a project that excels at all of the components of the data science lifecycle from asking a question, obtaining data, understanding the data, to using these data to gain insights about the project domain and eventually implement solutions based on these insights.
+ <li> Participated in <a href="https://www.impactlabs.io/fellowship">  Impact Fellowship  </a> where I developed a mobile nature scavenger hunt game to bring people out in nature using Flutter!
 </ul>